 Keeping the Romans away

 It was clear to the Parthians that the Romans would not give up easily.
 Since Pompey broke the treaty of friendship, the Romans had suffered three major defeats and several minor ones at the hands of Parthia.
+The successes of Ventidius were forgotten in the disaster suffered by his successor Mark Antony.

 Civil war in Parthia, Farhad IV v Tirdad II

 But all was not well in Parthia.
 In 32 BC Farhad IV's unpopularity led to a coup, supported by Rome.
 Farhad was driven out of Parthia by Tirdad (who ruled as Tiridates II).
 He issued coins, calling himself "philoromaios".
 Farhad soon came back, however, with help from the Saka, and it was Tiridates' turn to be driven out.
 Tiridates kidnapped a son of Farhad, and took him with him as a hostage when he fled to Roman Syria.
 He hoped the Romans would help him oust Farhad, but they weren't really interested.
 He tried again in 27 BC, but was expelled for good.
-The Romans still had his son, however.
+The Romans still had Farhad's son, however.
 By 20 BC, Farhad IV was ready to do business with the Romans.

 Augustus - a new policy towards Parthia